mtvc/wild-oasis/README.md

 Booking system for any hotel, hostel or similar acomodation.
 Provides tracking of check ins and checkouts, accommodation occupancy and other statistics.

-This is the project done in Jonas Schmedtmann's React Course and is for demonstrating some fundamental React principles.
+This project is done with help of Jonas Schmedtmann's React Course and is for demonstrating some fundamental React principles.

 Currently, two official plugins are available: